dashpay/docs/docs/user/masternodes/setup-evonode.rst

    4. Select ``No`` when asked about importing existing data (the data is already present from the "Sync a full node" steps above)
    5. Import your existing masternode's keys
    6. Obtain an SSL certificate.
-See the :ref:`Setup SSL certificate <evonode-setup-ssl>` section for details.
+See the :ref:`Set up SSL certificate <evonode-setup-ssl>` section for details.

 Shutdown existing masternode